casualwriter/casualwriter.github.io/casual-markdown/md-as-doc.md

 ### How it works

-The main program is very simple by doing the following steps. (in 15 lines).
+The main program is very simple by doing the following steps.

 1. read markdown content from ``<body>``
 1. update document title